kathryn43621/notopia/README.md

 - Light & Dark Mode: This feature aims to provide users with the flexibility to choose between different visual themes based on their preferences or environmental conditions, ensuring optimal readability and reducing eye strain.

-- Color Contrast: To ensure sufficient colour contrast between text and background elements to improve readability for users with low vision or color blindness.
+- Color Contrast: To ensure sufficient colour contrast between text and background elements to improve readability for users with low vision or colour blindness.

 - Focus Indicators: To implement interactive elements, such as links and form controls, have visible focus indicators to indicate their active state when navigating with a keyboard.